Toby Gard: 2000s: Return on Tomb Raider

 After the closure of Confounding Factor, Gard was re-hired by Eidos (then publisher and copyright holder of the Tomb Raider series) to work with Crystal Dynamics on a reboot of the Tomb Raider franchise, beginning with Tomb Raider: Legend.
 While initially hired as a creative consultant, his work became "hands on" during the production and eventually included Lara's visual redesign, overseeing character design and creation, co-writing the story, designing and implementing parts of the character movement system, and directing the cinematics.

 The next game in the series, Tomb Raider: Anniversary, was a re-imagining of the original Tomb Raider.
 It was co-developed by Crystal Dynamics and Buzz Monkey Software.
 Gard's role on Anniversary was limited to "story consultant", while also adding his voice to the audio commentary included in the game.

 For Tomb Raider: Underworld, Gard's work included co-writing the story, directing the cinematics, voice direction, motion capture direction (along with camera setup and managing the animators and lighters), and directing the European TV advert for the game.
 Gard and Eric Lindstrom received a nomination for "Best Writing in a Video Game" by the Writers Guild of America for their work on Underworld.

 2010s: Otherworld, Ninja Gaiden Z, and a new studio

 From 2010 to 2012, he worked on a webcomic called Otherworld.
 From 2012 to 2014 Gard was the game director for Yaiba: Ninja Gaiden Z at Spark Unlimited.

-In 2014 Gard founded a new studio called Tangentlemen, where he would work as director on Playstation VR title Here They Lie.
+In 2014 Gard founded a new studio called Tangentlemen, where he would work as director on PlayStation VR title Here They Lie.

 He has been the owner of Cathuria Games since 2019, where he worked on indie game Dream Cycle.

+Inspiration

+Gard listed Ultima Underworld: The Stygian Abyss, EverQuest, Super Mario 64, The Legend of Zelda: Ocarina of Time, Full Throttle, Star Wars: X-Wing, Power Stone, Stunt Island, Spindizzy, and Super Bomberman as his favourite games in 2000.